 Most of the unlocked phones you’ll see on Newegg are eligible for free shipping, which means you won’t have to worry about any additional charges.

 If you’re not in a hurry to make your purchase, taking the time to wait for a good deal is a great way to save big.
-At ClarkDeals.com, the team has been searching for the best deals available online for the past four years.
-In that time, more than 70 great deals have turned up for unlocked phones.
+At ClarkDeals.com, the team has been searching for the best deals available online for the past five years.
+In that time, more than 100 great deals have turned up for unlocked phones.

 I looked back at each of those deals to see where we’ve found the best prices over time.

 Amazon has also offered great deals on unlocked phones in the past.
 Specifically, we’ve seen a lot of great prices on Motorola phones from this online retailer.
-Meanwhile, B&H Photo is a great place to find deals on OnePlus, Sony and Motorola phones.
+Meanwhile, B&H Photo could be a great place to find deals on Samsung and Google phones, but we haven’t seen many deals there yet this year.

 If you plan on using one of the major cell phone providers (or a discount brand that uses the same towers) you will most likely get an unbeatable deal on a new cell phone in exchange for signing a contract.
 But if you plan on switching carriers often, being a “free agent” with an unlocked phone is the route for you.